matthewsj/simpledecoder/README.md

 ### Reading fields

 Now that we've dealt with arrays, this seems pretty straightforward.
-We can do what we did there: write a function that takes a `SimpleDecoder` and a field name as arguments, and returns a new `SimpleDecoder` that expects to see an object that contains the given field and reads it with the given decoder.
+We can do what we did there: write a function that takes a `JsonDecoder` and a field name as arguments, and returns a new `JsonDecoder` that expects to see an object that contains the given field and reads it with the given decoder.
 Here's how that looks: